rust-lang/book/second-edition/nostarch/chapter13.md

 ### Methods that Produce Other Iterators

-Other methods defined on the `Iterator` trait, known as *iterator adaptors*, allow us to change iterators into different kind of iterators.
-We can chain multiple calls to iterator adaptors to perform complex actions in a readable way.
-But because all iterators are lazy, we have to call one of the consuming adaptor methods to get results from calls to iterator adaptors.
+Other methods defined on the `Iterator` trait, known as *iterator adaptors*, allow you to change iterators into different kinds of iterators.
+You can chain multiple calls to iterator adaptors to perform complex actions in a readable way.
+But because all iterators are lazy, you have to call one of the consuming adaptor methods to get results from calls to iterator adaptors.

 Listing 13-17 shows an example of calling the iterator adaptor method `map`,